apache/airflow/docs/install/README.md

 # Get Apache Airflow on IBM Cloud

-We will deploy Apache Airflow on an IBM Cloud Kubernetes Cluster
+We will deploy Apache Airflow on an IBM Cloud Kubernetes Cluster with a Helm Bitnami chart

 * Prerequisites :
   * You should have an IBM Cloud account, otherwise you can [register here].